Dr. Rebecca Bishop

-Jen is a first-year College of Veterinary Medicine (DVM 2020) student.
+Jen is a second-year College of Veterinary Medicine (DVM 2020) student.
 She completed her undergrad at the University of Wisconsin-Whitewater.
 Jennifer is a member of the service fraternity Omega Tau Sigma, the Veterinary Student Outreach Program, and Wildlife Disease Association.
 She is still figuring out what she wants to do but hopes to work within a specialty and possibly travel to help animals in other countries.

-Sarah is a first-year College of Veterinary Medicine (DVM 2020) student.
+Sarah is a second-year College of Veterinary Medicine (DVM 2020) student.
 She is the Class of 2020 Student Representative for the Veterinary Medical Alumni Association.
 Sarah is also involved in the Non-Traditional Species Club, Omega Tau Sigma International Veterinary Fraternity, the Veterinary Business Management Association, and the Wildlife Medical Clinic at Illinois.
 She is interested in aquatic animal medicine, especially as it relates to One Health.